sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/scanning.md

 ## General phone procedure

-- Use autoscan on a good app
+- Use autoscan on a good app - or a bluetooth trigger.
   - check the quality of images, and rescan the misscanned pages
 - transfer the images to desktop, or produce pdf on phone